-In 1936 Rhode Island was planning to celebrate its Tercentenary.
+In 1936 Rhode Island planned to celebrate its Tercentenary.
 It seemed only fitting that the state should get its founder out of his legal hot water.
-In 1636 Roger Williams and a group of his followers established Rhode Island after Williams had been banned from Massachusetts.
+Massachusetts, after all, had banned him 300 years earlier.

-After a five year stay, Massachusetts chased him out of his Salem church by refusing to approve official business for the Salem unless the town got rid of Williams.
+After a five-year stay, Massachusetts chased Williams out of his Salem church by refusing to approve official business for Salem unless the town got rid of him.
 Off he went to Providence to establish the colony that became a haven for nonconformists.

-Williams made peace with two Rhode Island Indian sachems, Canonicus and Miantonomi.
-He bought land from them and Rhode Island prospered.
+Williams made peace with two indigenous sachems, Canonicus and Miantonomi.
+He bought land from them, and Rhode Island then prospered.
 The good will Williams created with the Narragansett Indians initially brought them to support the colonists in the Pequot War.
-That alone should have been enough to win him support in the Massachusetts legislature.
+That alone should have won him support in the Massachusetts Legislature.

-Still, it took several tries for the pardon to become law after Rhode Island officially requested it in the run up to the Tercentenary.
-It did pass the legislature in time for the 1936 Rhode Island celebration, though Massachusetts admitted no wrongdoing in granting the pardon.
+Still, it took several tries before Massachusetts enacted the pardon.
+Rhode Island officially requested it in the run up to the Tercentenary.
+It passed the Legislature in time for the 1936 Rhode Island celebration.
+But Massachusetts admitted no wrongdoing in granting the pardon.

 Civil libertarians seized on the pardon for political purposes.
 Massachusetts had instituted a loyalty oath for teachers in 1936.
-Critics suggested if Williams was alive he would have fared no better in Massachusetts in 1936 than he had in 1636.
+Critics suggested if Williams still lived he would have fared no better in Massachusetts in 1936 than he had in 1636.

-The pardon was but one of several hurdles Rhode Island faced in honoring its founding father.
-For decades a fitting memorial had been debated, but Rhode Island wrestled with how to erect a statue to Williams.
-The most practical obstacle was that no one really knew what he looked like.
+Rhode Islanders faced other hurdles in honoring its founding father.
+For decades they had debated a fitting memorial, but the state wrestled with how to erect a statue to Williams.
+The most practical obstacle: No one really knew what he looked like.

 One artifact of Williams’ day had survived.
 In unearthing his grave in 1860 in an early attempt at creating a memorial, an apple tree root had been found instead of a skeleton.
 It was preserved by enthusiastic Williams fans who suggested it had been divinely inspired to grow to conform to the shape of Williams’ body.

-Meanwhile, many paintings over the years had been discovered by institutions who purported their discoveries were likenesses of Williams.
+Meanwhile, various institutions had discovered paintings over the years that they claimed looked like Williams.
 But all had been debunked.
 Williams was often drawn in Pilgrim costume, though he was not a Pilgrim.
 And he is often shown with long hair and clean shaven, though some accounts suggested he actually had close-cropped hair and wore a beard.

-Finally, the committee planning the tercentennial settled on the likeness that appears on a statue of Williams and was placed on the three cent stamp that commemorated the founding of Rhode Island.
+Finally, the committee planning the tercentennial settled on the likeness that appears on a statue of Williams.
+They also placed it on the three cent stamp that commemorated the founding of Rhode Island.